wp-plugins/gwolle-gb/readme.txt

 For moderating comments you need the capability 'moderate_comments'.

 For managing options you need the capability 'manage_options'.

+= Can I override a template? =

+You can look at frontend/gwolle_gb-entry.php, and copy it to your theme folder.
+Then it will be loaded by the plugin.
+Make sure you keep track of changes in the default templatefile though.

 = Should I really not use WordPress comments for a guestbook? =